blaisewang/img2latex-mathpix/README.md

 ## FQA

-### No native self-contained executable application or `.exe` provided?
+### No native self-contained executable application provided for Widnows or Linux?

 Not yet.
 But, with the GA release of Java 14 in 2020, [jpackage](https://jdk.java.net/jpackage/) should be available for packaging self-contained JavaFX application.
 At that time, I will drop the release of `.jar` and `.zip` files and no one (except me) needs to install JDK anymore.

-### Why two types of the application released?
+### Why three types of the application released?
 Which one I should download?

+The `Image2LaTeX.app` is for macOS only.

-The `Image2LaTeX-x.x.x-os.zip` is built with the [Badass Runtime Plugin](https://badass-runtime-plugin.beryx.org/releases/latest/) which has a huge size.
+The `Image2LaTeX-x.x.x-windows.zip` 和 `Image2LaTeX-x.x.x-linux.zip` are built with the [Badass Runtime Plugin](https://badass-runtime-plugin.beryx.org/releases/latest/) which has a huge size.

-You don't need to have JDK 11 installed for running this version.
+You don't need to have JDK 11 installed for running these versions.

 Considering the people using similar apps, I assumed that a large percentage of users should have JDK installed.
 Therefore, a smaller size Fat JAR `Image2LaTeX-x.x.x.jar` has also released.